 We were incorporated under the laws of the State of Delaware in April 2003 and commenced operations in May 2003.
 Our principal executive offices are located at 401 Professional Drive, Suite 250, Gaithersburg, Maryland 20879.
 Our telephone number is (240) 243-1201.
-Our website address is www.glycomimetics.com.
-The information contained on our website is not incorporated by reference into this prospectus, and you should not consider any information contained on, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase our common stock.
+We completed our initial public offering in January 2014 and our common stock is listed on the NASDAQ Global Market under the symbol "GLYC".